AlexisBogroff/startup_learning/README.md

 - Install Django using pip: "pip install django"
 - Go to the folder containing the code that I provided (you should be able to see a file named manage.py in your folder)
 - Write the command: "python3 manage.py runserver"
-- Click the link (or copy the adress in your ), which is http://127.0.0.1:8000/
+- "Ctrl + click" the link (or copy http://127.0.0.1:8000/ in your web browser)

 ## The terminal should display something like:

-"Watching for file changes with StatReloader Performing system checks...
+_Watching for file changes with StatReloader Performing system checks...

 System check identified no issues (0 silenced).